AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 **We've added pagination to all access patterns.
 The first iteration of our model is now complete.**

-In the next post we will explore some low hanging fruit: looking at some unplanned access patterns that have accidentally fallen out of our model design.

-Thanks for reading.
+In the [next post](/posts/dynamodb-efficient-filtering-4/) we will add statistics about the comments stored for a product.

 ## Links